 What should business travellers pack for a visit your city?

 In sunny Singapore, it is warm and humid all year long.
 Pack clothes that are lightweight and airy so you’ll be comfortable at work or at play.

 What are your top restaurant recommendations for a business lunch or dinner?

 Equinox (2 Stamford Road, Singapore 178882; Ph: +65 6837 3322) at Swissôtel the Stamford is a top dining choice for business or leisure.
 It offers modern European cuisine and breathtaking views.
 For alfresco dining, Raffles Courtyard (1 Beach Road, Singapore, 189673; Ph: +65 6412 1816) at Raffles Singapore is a great spot.
 The restaurant serves delicious Italian cuisine amid lush greenery.

 What’s something that surprises guests about your Singapore?

-Although English is Singapore’s dominant official language, Malay, Mandarin and Tamil are also recognized as official languages.
+Although English is Singapore’s dominant official language, Malay, Mandarin and Tamil are also recognised as official languages.
 In fact, Singapore’s national anthem is written and sung in Malay.

-If business travelers only have a few hours for leisure, what must they see?
+If business travellers only have a few hours for leisure, what must they see?